Global Vipassana Pagoda

 • Buddha is seated on a 3′ high seat contiguous with the rest of the statue.

-• Additionally, four scenes from the Buddha’s life are carved into the front part of the seat: Birth of the Buddha, Enlightenment of the Buddha, Setting the Wheel of Dhamma in Motion and Passing away of the Buddha.
+• Additionally, four scenes from the Buddha’s life are carved into the front part of the seat: Birth of the Buddha, Enlightenment of the Buddha, Setting the Wheel of Dhamma in Motion, and Passing Away of the Buddha.

 • In making the throne behind the statue, exquisite designs have been made with intricate artwork.